AviatrixSystems/Docs/HowTos/controller_backup.rst

 Controller Backup and Restore
 ###################################

-When deployed in a cloud environment, the Aviatrix controller, is not in the data path as packet processing and encryption is done by the Aviatrix gateways.
+When deployed in a cloud environment, the Aviatrix controller is not in the data path as packet processing and encryption is done by the Aviatrix gateways.

 When the controller is down or out of service, your network will continue to be operational and encrypted tunnels and OpenVPN® users stay connected and are not affected.
 Since most of the data logs are forwarded from the gateways directly, the loss of log information from the controller is minimal.
 The only impact is that you cannot build new tunnels or add new OpenVPN® users.